Lens in a square

 After World War II, the Zeissians deported by the Americans founded the Zeiss Opton facility in Oberkochen, Baden-Württemberg.
 It seemed logical to adapt the trademark, similar to what Zeiss Ikon had done.

-The companies in Jena and Oberkochen worked closely together until 1953.
+The companies in Jena and Oberkochen continued to work closely together until 1953.
 However, the development of Carl Zeiss in Oberkochen and VEB Carl Zeiss Jena took very different paths as of spring 1953, as the East German government cut off all contact between the two companies.

-The design of the lens changed accordingly.
-The word “Jena” was removed.
+From then on, Carl Zeiss, Oberkochen, steered an independent course and called itself simply “Carl Zeiss“ wherever legally permissible.
+The design of the lens changed accordingly, The word “Jena” was removed.
 “Carl” was now in the upper, tapered lens, and “Zeiss” in the lower one.

 After the London Agreement, the two companies in Oberkochen and Jena came up with very different logos.
 Carl Zeiss in Oberkochen used only the ZEISS logotype in strikingly angular letters.

 Both the square and the lens are used in this logo.
-The lower line of the square is replaced by the curve of the lens.
+The lens curve replaces the bottom straight line of the square.
 Moreover, the ZEISS logo was modernized with rounded letters.

-This is the way the logo has looked since 1997 and is the way we know it today.
+The logo as we know it today has been in use since 1997.
 The current blue (Pantone Reflex Blue C) has replaced the earlier, lighter blue.